Herschel Walker's ties to veterans program face scrutiny - NewsBreak

 “So let me get this straight — you are demonizing Herschel for being the face of an organization for 14 years that has helped tens of thousands of soldiers suffering from mental illness," Walker spokeswoman Mallory Blount said in an emailed statement that also criticized the media.

-At a campaign stop Saturday, Walker said the allegations against the program were a “concern” but added that he wasn't sure they were true.
-Then he changed the subject.

-“I’m winning this election.
-People know I’m winning it," Walker told reporters.

-Even before entering the race, Walker drew attention for his past mental health struggles, as well as allegations that he threatened his ex-wife's life.
+Even before entering the race, Walker drew attention for his past mental health struggles, including allegations that he threatened his ex-wife's life.
 He's dramatically inflated his record as a businessman, as the AP previously reported.
-And his claim that he graduated at the top of his class from the University of Georgia, where he led the Bulldogs to a 1980 championship, was also untrue.
-He didn't graduate, as the Atlanta Journal-Constitution first reported.
+And his claim that he graduated at the top of his class from the University of Georgia , where he led the Bulldogs to a 1980 championship, was also untrue.
+He didn’t graduate, as the Atlanta Journal-Constitution first reported.

 Political candidates often gild their story and, so far, in the race for the Republican Senate nomination with the backing of former President Donald Trump, Walker’s troubled background, falsehoods and contradictions have not carried a price.
 But if he wins Tuesday's primary, in which he holds a dominating lead, Democrats are likely to highlight unflattering parts of his story in what is shaping up as one of the fiercest fall contests, with control of the U.S. Senate in the balance.